orbitartprint/weigh-it-up-now/src/blog/content/understanding-macronutrients.md

-# Understanding Macronutrients: Carbs, Proteins, and Fats for Your Body

 In the vast world of nutrition, you often hear about "macros."
 But what exactly are macronutrients, and why are they so crucial for your health, energy, and even weight management?
 Simply put, macronutrients are the nutrients your body needs in large amounts to provide energy, build and repair tissues, and regulate bodily processes.

 Unlike micronutrients (vitamins and minerals), which are needed in smaller quantities, macros are the big players: **Carbohydrates, Proteins, and Fats.** Understanding their roles is fundamental to making informed food choices and achieving a balanced diet, without resorting to restrictive "good" or "bad" food labels.